Casehero

 Furthermore, Danaher Corporation only enters markets with a growth plan within that segment that will comprise further bolt-on acquisitions that make strategic sense together with the platform companies and where synergies are likely to be realized.

-Over the years, Danaher has developed extensive in-house M&A capabilities, which allows them to conduct successful acquisitions without giving in to external pressure from financial and legal advisors.
-This had kept the company under-the-radar and with limited coverage from equity analysts, hence also limited competition emerged throughout the years trying to copy its business model.
+Over the years, Danaher has developed extensive in-house M&A capabilities, which allows it to conduct successful acquisitions without giving in to external pressure from financial and legal advisors.
+This had kept the company under the radar and with limited coverage from equity analysts; hence, limited competition emerged throughout the years trying to copy its business model.

 Management has also always had an important focus on HR policies and employee development, especially in newly acquired businesses.
 Top management was spending a considerable amount of time selecting the right people for key operational positions.
 Also, the Spartan approach to HR management kept a lean overhead across the corporate structure.